Century Division Order

 If you take pride in your skill and attention to detail, you are invited to prove yourself against the best of the best.
-A true contest will always improve skills and attention to details - no matter what is being contested.
-The Century Division Order of the Spur has been granted permission by the Battle Committee to conduct an all out Cavalry competition at Sacramento.
-The Battle of Sacramento is already the largest Cavalry reenactment in Kentucky and we hope to make our competition and award the pinochle of success for serious Civil War Cavalry reenactors.
-We are seeking participation from as many Troopers as possible to help us refine the contest into something reenactors would like to see.
+The Century Division Order of the Spur will conduct an all out Cavalry competition at Sacramento in 2017.
+The Battle of Sacramento is already the largest Cavalry reenactment in Kentucky and we hope to make our competition and award the pinnacle of success for serious Civil War Cavalry reenactors.
+We seek participation from as many Troopers as possible to help us refine the contest into something reenactors would like to see.

 We are privileged to hold this competition on the same ground where General Nathan Bedford Forrest first led men in battle.

 The cavalry course will include both pistol and saber accuracy.
 The rider starts his run by shooting targets with pistol then jumping a hay bale and returning while stabbing or slashing balloons with the saber and finally spearing a ring.
 It is a timed event with penalty for each missed target.
 Each trooper will get two attempts and their best time will be used.
 Since this will be a true competition, there can be only one winner.
 Next year's competition will determine if this years winner retains his title or surrenders it to a challenger.